 Tooth decay is a very common concern within the United States.
-Most adults will experience some form of tooth decay in their lives, but with treatments from Drs.
-Barclay and Jeffrey Weisberg you can protect and maintain your smile for a lifetime.
+Most adults will experience some form of tooth decay in their lives, but with treatments from Eastern Virginia Family & Cosmetic Dentistry, you can protect and maintain your smile for a lifetime.
 Our practice offers preventive and restorative treatments at our office to help avoid cavities as well as treat and restore teeth if decay has occurred.

 What Causes Tooth Decay?

 The main cause of tooth decay is acid-producing bacteria that demineralizes tooth enamel.
 The bacteria are found in dental plaque, which accumulates on the surfaces of teeth and can accumulate from poor oral hygiene, sugary foods, and time.
 Plaque, also called biofilm, must be brushed away with toothpaste on a daily basis in order to prevent it from producing acid and consequently weakening the enamel.
 Neglecting to brush and floss properly can allow the bacteria to consume the sugar and debris left on the teeth, producing harmful lactic acid.
 Over time, the lactic acid can penetrate the enamel layer and eat away at the vulnerable tissues beneath.

 Using Fillings to Restore Tooth Health and Structure

 The tooth-colored fillings at Eastern Virginia Family & Cosmetic Dentistry are safer, less-invasive, and more natural-looking than traditional silver or amalgam fillings often used in the past.
 These restorations are made of composite resin and designed to not only be durable, but to blend in seamlessly with surrounding teeth for a natural appearance.
 In addition, metal fillings can actually weaken teeth over time because they expand and contract in different temperatures.
 Composite resin bonds with the tooth and does not react to temperature.